-{The wind accretion rate is calculated based on Eq. (\ref{eq:12}), i.e. Bondi-Hoyle accretion.
+{The wind accretion rate is calculated based on Eq. \ref{eq:12}, that is, Bondi-Hoyle accretion.
 The Bindi-Hoyle model is a good approximation for wind accretion if the wind is fast compared to the orbital velocity.
-However, AGB stars generally have slow winds, typically $5-30\;\rm km s^{-1}$ \citep{knapp1998}, which is of the same order of magnitude as the orbital velocities.
-The slow wind interaction is much more complex and is still in debate.
-Several 3D hydrodynamic simulations suggest that the wind accretion efficiencies for AGB stars are in a large range of $0.01-0.4$ (e.g. \citealt{liuz2017,saladino2018,chenz2020}).
-In this work, we mainly focus on the influences of mass transfer stability on DWD populations, the basic assumptions relating to the binary evolution are same for Ge's and the polytropic models.
+However, AGB stars generally have slow winds, typically $5-30\;\rm km s^{-1}$ \citep{knapp1998}, which is on the same order of magnitude as the orbital velocities.
+The slow wind interaction is much more complex and is still under debate.
+Several 3D hydrodynamic simulations have suggested that the wind accretion efficiencies for AGB stars are in the broad range between $0.01-0.4$ (e.g., \citealt{liuz2017,saladino2018,chenz2020}).
+In this work, we mainly focus on the influences of mass transfer stability on DWD populations, and the basic assumptions relating to the binary evolution are same for Ge's and the polytropic models.
 Therefore, the wind accretion processes have limited effects on our main conclusions.}